“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 6: WAYFARER, THERE IS NO PATH

-Theo’s scheme is thwarted, so he now heads to the town of San Pancho under the protection of Mexican drug cartels.
-Encountering local shamans and hustlers, Theo relives the events at the end of the Second Saros of his life that precipitated the crisis that obliterated his erotic power and manhood.
+My scheme is thwarted, so I now head to the town of San Pancho under the protection of Mexican drug cartels.
+Encountering local shamans and hustlers, I relive the events at the end of the Second Saros of his life that precipitated the crisis that obliterated my erotic power and manhood.

 As I shake his coarse hand, I try hard not to keep staring at the broad scar – about an inch wide – that runs from his sternum, all the way to his bellybutton.
 His body, rugged and muscular, seems forged from the same mold as Jose Maria’s; their faces similarly angular, their jaws equally square.
 They both look like fierce city streetfighters transplanted onto a tropical paradise.
 I run my tongue over my teeth as I glimpse at the man’s own jumbled set flash at me with a smile.
 What’s with dentists around here?
 The man’s small, dark-brown eyes have the keen shine of a stealthy hunter, narrowed further, perhaps, by the tension of the pony tail in which his black, coarse long hair is tied.
 A few bristly hairs sprout from his upper lip and chin.

 Unable to contain my curiosity, I point at his scar.
 “How did it happen?”

 The man looks down, and rubs his fingers across its entire length.
 He grins, with an impish spark in his eyes, and shrugs his shoulders.
 “A fight over a girl.” (he squares his body in boxing position).
 “I was ready for a clean fistfight (throws a punch in the air), man-to-man (jabs), but the sonofabitch just stretched out his right arm sliding a sharp knife from under his sleeve, then he lunged (jumps back, arching his body, re-enacting the swift maneuver that saved his life), and sliced me!”